paulsinclair51/briteTest/README.md

 2. The executable produces a report grouped by category, including pass/fail/fault counts per category and totals across all categories.

-3. Failures and faults write error messages to `stdout`.
-This output is appended to the report, and the rmporary `stdout` file is removed.
+Error messages for fails and faults are appeneded to the report.

 4. The orchestrator and test functions may be reside in one module or multiple modules. **Recommended**: place